 - The region’s only large-scale rescue organization, offering countless abused animals their only opportunity to escape a horrific life of cruelty

 - Philadelphia’s only full-time humane education program, helping prevent animal cruelty before it starts and helping our city’s youth become the next generation of animal advocates

 - Innovative research projects such as our Outpatient Parvo Clinic.
 The groundbreaking results, which indicate that infected puppies can recover without ICU-level care, have already begun to change how shelters and animal welfare organizations across the country treat puppies with parvo.

 These programs embody our no-kill philosophy.
-We do not euthanize for time or space, and in 2017 we are proud to have achieved a 97 percent live-release rate.
+We do not euthanize for time or space, and we are proud to have achieved a 97 percent live-release rate.

 This comprehensive mission remains possible through the generosity of our donors — individuals, organizations and foundations who help us continue our lifesaving work and provide vital yet affordable pet services to the community.
 We do not receive any federal, state or local government funding.